hxz393/BrutalityExtractor/README_EN.md

 # Introduction

-BrutalityExtractor is a brute-force decompression software specifically designed for high-performance systems.
-It is optimized for modern multi-core processors and high-speed solid-state drives, offering speeds that are more than 5 times faster than common decompression software, thoroughly exploiting the performance of computer hardware.
+BrutalityExtractor is a multi-process unzipping software designed for high-performance systems.
+Optimized for modern multi-core processors and high-speed solid-state drives, its batch decompression speed is more than 5 times higher than that of common decompression software, fully utilizing the performance of computer hardware.

 Features: